 Irish Medical Profession

-A primary reason why abortions are not carried out is the courage displayed by the Irish medical profession in resisting the introduction of the death culture.
 The Irish Medical Council, the governing body for the profession, has always held abortion as unethical.
-Moreover the abhorrence of the Irish people for abortion has shown the Government that legislation for abortion would be vigorously and widely opposed.
-In the absence of such legislation pro-abortionists have no battering ram to use against the Medical Council guidelines.
+Moreover the abhorrence of the Irish people for abortion has shown the Government that legislation for abortion would be widely opposed.

 Irish Medical Council

-Medical Council's Guide to Ethical Conduct and Behaviour and to Fitness to Practise: 1994
+Medical Council's Guide to Ethical Conduct and Behavior and to Fitness to Practice: 1994

 It has always been the tradition of the medical profession to preserve life and health.
 Situations arise in medical practice where the life and/or health of the mother or of the unborn, or both, are endangered.
 In these situations it is imperative ethically that doctors shall endeavour to preserve life and health… While the necessity for abortion to preserve the life and health of the sick mother remains to be proved, it is unethical always to withhold treatment beneficial to a pregnant woman, by reason of her pregnancy.